JustinDFuller/justindfuller.com/word/quality.md

 > <br />
 > 2. The condition of being of such a sort as distinguished from others; nature or character relatively considered, as of goods; character; rank.

 We seem to have two types of Quality.
 The first is that which makes something what it is, its attributes (little-q "quality").
-The second is that which distinguishes something from others, its rank (big Q "Quality").
+The second is that which distinguishes something from others, its rank (big-Q "Quality").

 These are the definitions of quality.
 However, the dictionary includes another tidbit right at the top: *L. qualitas*.
 Indicating the etymology of this word; it comes from the Latin *qualitas*.
-The term was coined by Cicero; unsurprisingly, as he wrote three quarters of extant Latin writing.
+The term was coined by Cicero; unsurprisingly, as he wrote three quarters of extant Latin writing from his time.
 Qualitas, in turn, is a calque of the ancient Greek "ποιότης" (poiótēs), literally: "the state of being (-της) a certain nature (ποιός)".

 ![Little-q quality](/image/little_q_quality.png)